klny/function-wrapper/README.md

 Wrap sync/async js functions with before and after processing

 ## Usage
 Import package for example as "wrapper", or copy src/wrapper to your project.
-Add functions to be executed before/after your function execution.
+Add functions to be executed before/after your function.

 Imported "wrapper" is a function:
 ```js